idehen-divine/HNG12/README.md

 - **CORS Support:** Configured to allow cross-origin requests.
 - **Built with Laravel:** Utilizes Laravel's robust framework to build RESTful APIs.
 - **Continuous Deployment:** Integrated with GitHub Actions for automatic deployment.

+### Stage 1: Number Classification API

+This API classifies a given number based on mathematical properties and provides a fun fact about it.

+#### Features

+- **Classifies a Number:** Determines if the number is **prime, perfect, Armstrong, even, or odd**.
+- **Computes Digit Sum:** Sums up the digits of the number.
+- **Fetches a Fun Fact:** Retrieves a fun fact from the Numbers API.
+- **Public API Endpoint:** Accepts GET requests and returns a JSON response.
+- **CORS Support:** Configured to allow cross-origin requests.
+- **Built with Laravel:** Uses Laravel's RESTful API capabilities.
+- **Deployed & Publicly Accessible:** Available online for testing.

 ## Technologies Used